-- staff members involved in the incident are to complete an Incident, Injury, Trauma and Illness Record, which will be countersigned by the Nominated Supervisor of the Service at the time of the incident - o ensure the parent or guardian signs the Incident, Injury, Trauma and Illness Record - o if necessary, a copy of the completed form will be sent to the insurance company - a copy of the Incident, Injury, Trauma and Illness Record will be placed in the child's file - o the Nominated Supervisor will inform the OSHC Service management about the incident - the Nominated Supervisor or the Approved Provider will inform Regulatory Authority of the incident within 24 hours through the NQA IT System (as per regulations) - staff will be debriefed after each anaphylaxis incident and the child's individual anaphylaxis medical Action Plan and risk minimisation plan evaluated, including a discussion of the effectiveness of the procedure used - staff will discuss the exposure to the allergen and the strategies that need to be implemented and maintained to prevent further exposure.
+- o staff members involved in the incident are to complete an Incident, Injury, Trauma and Illness Record, which will be countersigned by the Nominated Supervisor of the Service at the time of the incident - o ensure the parent or guardian signs the Incident, Injury, Trauma and Illness Record - o if necessary, a copy of the completed form will be sent to the insurance company - o a copy of the Incident, Injury, Trauma and Illness Record will be placed in the child's individual record - o the nominated supervisor will inform the OSHC Service management about the incident - o the nominated supervisor or the approved provider will inform regulatory authority of the incident within 24 hours through the NQA IT System (as per regulations) - o staff will be debriefed after each anaphylaxis incident and the child's individual ASCIA Action Plan and risk minimisation plan evaluated, including a discussion of the effectiveness of the procedure used - o staff will discuss the exposure to the allergen and the strategies that need to be implemented and maintained to prevent further exposure.

-EDUCATING CHILDREN ABOUT ALLERGIES AND ANAPHYLAXIS
+EDUCATING CHILDREN AND YOUNG PEOPLE ABOUT ALLERGIES AND ANAPHYLAXIS

-Allergy awareness is regarded as an essential part of managing allergies in childcare services.
+'Allergy awareness' is regarded as an essential part of managing allergies in childcare services.
 Our Service will:

 - talk to children about foods that are safe and unsafe for the anaphylactic child.
-They will use terms such as 'this food will make sick', 'this food is not good for ', and ' is allergic to that food'. - help children understand the seriousness of allergies and the importance of knowing the signs and symptoms of allergic reactions (e.g., itchy, furry, or scratchy throat, itchy or puffy skin, hot, feeling funny) - with older children, staff will talk about strategies to avoid exposure to unsafe foods, such as taking their own plate and utensils, having the first serve from commercially safe foods, and not eating food that is share - encourage empathy, acceptance and inclusion of the allergic child.
+They will use terms such as 'this food will make \\\\\ sick', 'this food is not good for \\\\\', and ' \\\\ is allergic to that food'. - help children understand the seriousness of allergies and the importance of knowing the signs and symptoms of allergic reactions (e.g., itchy, furry, or scratchy throat, itchy or puffy skin, hot, feeling funny) - staff will talk about strategies to avoid exposure to unsafe foods, such as taking their own plate and utensils, having the first serve from commercially safe foods, effectively washing their hands before and after eating and not sharing food or drinks/drink bottles - encourage empathy, acceptance and inclusion of the child with an allergy - implement Food Allergy Smart Education Program-Food Allergy Awareness Events for Schools and Childcare